Olian04/discord-sometimes-helpful-bot/README.md

 ### New Commands

 * Ready check: Starting a ready check for a given voice chanel.
 Will display a checklist for all players in the voice channel.
 Will check as READY when a player reacts to the comment.
 * Automatic roll assignment based on the reacted emoji.
 * Help command that shows what the bot can do.
+* Xur: Retrieves information about the destiny 2 NPC Xur.

 ## Prerequisite